ethereum/fe/docs/src/spec/stack.md

 The following can be stored on the stack:

 - base type values
-- pointers to sequence type values
+- pointers to reference type values

 The size of each value stored on the stack must not exceed 256 bits.
 Since all base types are less than or equal to 256 bits in size, we store them on the stack.
-Pointers to values stored in memory may also be stored on the stack.
+Pointers to values stored in memory or storage may also be stored on the stack.

 Example: